Introduction

 "Just before 5am local in Tokyo January 1st."

 I looked around the room.
 "Okay, let's put it to a vote.
 We are going to do the Golden Shellback route no matter what.
-Do we do our New Year's party over the ocean, or in Japan?"
+Do we do our New Year's party over the ocean in the air or in Japan?"

-The vote wasn't even close, everyone wanted to do it at midnight.
+The vote wasn't even close.
+Everyone wanted to do it in the air.

 "Well that's easy.
 Everybody go find something to do on the island.
 Be back here before 8pm.
 Make sure you shop for a party on the flight."